-At TODDLERS ON THE HILL (ToTH), a Montessori school founded by a group of Capitol Hill parents in 2012, we nurture independence, confidence, and creativity in toddlers within a peaceful social setting.
+At TODDLERS ON THE HILL (ToTH), Capitol Hill’s first Montessori school, founded by a group of neighborhood parents in 2012, we nurture independence, confidence, and creativity in toddlers within a peaceful social setting.
 A certified teacher leads each three hour session.
 We are an authentic Montessori program licensed by the District of Columbia’s Office of the State Superintendent of Education (OSSE) for children ages 15 months to 6 years.
 Our low adult to child ratio ensures our children are nurtured and time spent at ToTH is quality time.

 This unique and widely-lauded education method, developed more than a century ago by Italian physician Maria Montessori, is built around the concepts of self-directed learning, mixed-age classrooms, collaboration, creativity, and social responsibility.
 We value the 120 years of cumulative observation and research on this method and we feel that a school based on the Montessori Method is the best that we can offer the toddlers in our neighborhood.